 HOW DO I IDENTIFY THE DIFFERENT LUCANUS SPECIES?

-For transects were multiple species occur we have a detailed description and identification key of each species below.
+For transects where multiple species occur we have a detailed description and identification key of each species below.
+In the Iberian peninsula, you can even encounter four different Lucanus species, for which this leaflet was made.

 INTERACTIVE SPECIES DISTRIBUTION MAP